 It’s not a bad headline for this younger audience.

 However, we know most people quickly scan the first few words of a title.
-I’d remove ‘actually’ from the title, and just leave it in the headline.
+I’d shorten the title by replacing ‘you can actually’ with ‘to’, and leave the headline as is.

 Show off your brand name (if you are one)